Production Engineering at Jane Street

 The work itself, whether it’s improving noisy alerts or making recovery from incidents easier or something else, brings obvious immediate benefits.

 But we think it brings longer-term benefits as well.
 Production engineers, by supporting a wide variety of applications, often have a broader perspective than individual application developers on what makes applications easy to support in production.
 Conversely, application developers typically understand their own applications in a deeper way than production engineers otherwise would.
-We believe working together is the best way to build systems that share the best practices developed across the firm while still handling the unique challenges posed by the specific problem space.
+We believe working together is the best way to build systems that share the best practices developed across the firm, while still handling the unique challenges posed by the specific problem at hand.

-What it’s not
+What our work is not